 Telecommuters are a relatively large percentage of the workforce: 19.74% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Kendall Park is a great place for families with children to consider.
-First of all, many other families with children live here, making Kendall Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Kendall Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Kendall Park is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kendall Park’s overall crime rate is lower than average for the country.

 Do you like to read, write and learn?
 If you move to Kendall Park, you'll likely find that many of your neighbors like to as well.
 Kendall Park is one of the more educated communities in America, with a full 58.04% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.